 He’s minding his own business a couple stalls down trainer Kelly Rubley’s shedrow at Fair Hill Training Center.
 Training is over.
 He’s had a bath, picked some grass, done everything a racehorse typically does in a day.
 Lunch is coming, because he can see the feed cart, but he’s standing along the side wall of his stall in a light blanket (horse people would call it a sheet) on a damp, kind of chilly day.

-He spies Rubley, who stopped “hiding” in her car for a few minutes, and me and steps over to see what we want.
+He spies Rubley, who stops “hiding” in her car for a few minutes, and me and steps over to see what we want.
 Nothing, really.
 Just a hello.
 Alwaysmining hangs his head over the screen, rubs his muzzle on Rubley’s jacket and pulls on a zipper tab – up, down, up, down, up, down – repeatedly opening and closing a pocket for the sheer novelty of it.

 Rubley laughs, I laugh, Alwaysmining just keeps zipping and unzipping at about a 44-second half-mile clip.
 It’s funny, this horse simply messing around.
 He gets a little bored and moves over to me.
 I’ve got no mint, no carrot, no horse treat to scarf down.
 My quarter zip has a zipper but no long tab for a horse to grab.
 I could almost hear him think, “OK, what do we have here with this guy?”